Houston Rockets vs. San Antonio Spurs: Odds, Analysis, NBA Playoff Betting Pick

-The second-seeded San Antonio Spurs hope to bounce back from a brutal performance in the series opener when they host the third-seeded Houston Rockets again as solid home favorites for Game 2 on Wednesday.
+The San Antonio Spurs will look to take a 3-2 series lead against the Houston Rockets as solid home favorites for Game 5 on Tuesday.

-The Spurs are coming off a 126-99 loss in Game 1 as six-point home chalk and will need to shoot much better if they are going to even this second-round series at 1-1.
+The Spurs are coming off a 125-104 loss at Houston on Sunday as five-point road underdogs, with each home team splitting their first two games in this Western Conference second-round playoff series.

-Point spread: The Spurs opened as 7.5-point favorites; the total is at 216.5, according to sportsbooks monitored by OddsShark.
+Point spread: The Spurs opened as 5.5-point favorites; the total is at 214.5, according to sportsbooks monitored by OddsShark.
 (Line updates and matchup report)

 Why the Rockets can cover the spread